School website cyber security is becoming increasingly important. Learn what features school website companies are putting in place to protect your...

 What happens when your school website isn’t accessible?

 Several years ago an OCR letter to a school seemed like an elusive thing.
 A tech director always knew of a district who knew a district “down the road” who may have received an OCR letter and would refer to that school as, “really going through it.”
-Today we hear of entire states enforcing school website accessibility and a scramble for districts to learn about accessibility, implement it, and avoid the shameful and inconvenient OCR letter.
+Today we hear of entire states enforcing school website accessibility with Section 504 schools and a scramble for districts to learn about accessibility, implement it, meet the ADA requirements for website design, and avoid the shameful and inconvenient OCR letter.
 Do we ever hear the follow up or outcome after these schools receive the letter besides the initial stress?
 Or is it something we don’t talk about anymore (like Bruno—or COVID)?
 No school wants to be accused of being discriminatory, and no school wants to do a website overhaul when they weren’t planning for it, either.

 This information below is based on a phone conversation with the Office of Human Rights’ Education department.